Our approach to incredible experiences that work

 Measurement is the only reliable way to prove behavior change.
 Learning teams need measurement to hold themselves accountable to their learners, and as a nice byproduct, positive results help demonstrate the value of the learning effort and justify the investment.

 The Kirkpatrick Model is our go-to framework for analyzing the results and outcomes of learning engagements.
 Instead of prioritizing micro-level analysis in Kirkpatrick’s first two levels—which are based on learners’ subjective impressions of the content and ability to recall information—we believe that the third and fourth levels, Behavioral Change and Organizational Performance, measure impact best.
-These levels track whether learning was applied in real-world context, and whether the organization’s performance has changed.
+These levels track whether learning was applied in a real-world context, and whether the organization’s performance has changed.

 Even though these macro-level impacts can be difficult to measure—often requiring observation, additional access to learners, and organizational data inputs—it’s worth the extra effort.
 Measuring effectiveness, especially through the lens of behavior change and organizational performance, is how we continue to create experiences that best serve learners, and therefore, best serve organizational goals.

 Behavior is affected by more than just learning

 We believe that—while learning is an incredibly powerful force—the potential to change behavior through learning can be limited by external factors.
 In other words, learning alone may not be enough.

 We look to the ABC Model to identify and isolate factors that affect behavior.
 It suggests that an antecedent triggers a behavior, and that behavior has a consequence.
 When we understand the factors that influence how learners behave, we can then identify alternate or supplemental solutions that help trigger the behavior we hope to see instead.